welldonestudio/welldonestudio.github.io/docs/Sending Transactions/Celo.md

 :::tip
 Celo developers make use of external libraries like [DappKit](https://docs.celo.org/developer/dappkit).
 The following is an explanation of how to initiate a transfer transaction by invoking the `eth sendTransaction` method through `dapp.request`.
-We recommend utilizing a dedicated library rather accessing the service directly if you want a greater degree of abstraction than the API provides.
+We recommend utilizing a dedicated library rather than accessing the service directly if you want a greater degree of abstraction than the API provides.
 :::

 To send a transaction from a celo web application, on the dapp for example, it needs to be followed the steps below.